mdminhazulhaque/ssh-tunnel-manager/README.md

 ## Configuration

-There is a dummy configuration file provide `config.json.example`.
+A sample configuration file provide as `config.json.example`.
 Here is one sample host entry.

 ```json
 {